codenlighten/trivia/README.md

 All questions and categories come from the (open trivia database)[opentdb.com], which is super awesome!
 High quality questions, I was able to just focus on the front-end.

+This is the MVP, more to come in the future.